-7.1 Artwork should be professionally displayed.
+7.1 Artwork should be treated with respect and displayed professionally.

 8 NO REMOVAL OF ARTWORK

 8.1 Neither the artist nor the organizer should remove the artwork during the exhibition or auction without the explicit and written agreement of the other.